nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Specificity of Error Messages

-Currently, when the user attempts to add a fosterer with an invalid combination of availability, animal name and animal type, the same error message with multiple details of how to rectify different errors is sometimes shown, which could be confusing.
+Currently, when the user attempts to add a fosterer with an invalid combination of availability, animal name and animal type, the same error message with multiple details of how to rectify different errors is sometimes shown, which can be confusing for the user.
 In particular, in the following three cases, the same error message is displayed:

 Cases: